"I want to be a leader who can cause positive change in the lives of as many people as possible."

 F 9:00 a.m. - 5:00 p.m.

-Subsidized Direct Loans are available to students enrolled at least half-time, which is at least 6 units a semester for undergraduate programs.
-Students may receive up to $5,500 per year.
-The interest rate is fixed at 3.4% (on or after July 1, 2011).
-No interest accrues while you are a student.
-Eligibility is based on need.
-The maximum amount available to undergraduate students through the Direct Loan program is $6,250 per semester.
+Direct Subsidized Loans are available to students enrolled at least half-time, which is at least 6 units a semester for credential programs and 4.5 units a semester for master's programs.
+Subsidized Direct Loan offers up to $2,750 for credential students and $4,250 for graduate students per semester.
+The current interest rate for Subsidized Loan is fixed at 3.4%.
 Read more about Direct Loan basics for students.

 Private loans may be available to help bridge the gap between financial aid and the cost of education.
 The terms of these loans differ according to the lender and you should compare the information to determine which loan best suits your needs.